ghadaezzat/zappy-web-application/README.md

 Installation
 ------------

-Install Zappy by running:
+Install Zappy by :
+ cd zappy_node and run
+     npm install
+then cd to zappy-ng4 and run

-    by running npm install
+    npm install
+then replace the API_TOKEN in zappy_node /slack.js
+by the following token:
+"xoxb-340882666630-amYfUVtOakDHil8kowFJz4jY"

 Source code
 ----------